MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/choose-how-to-deliver-updates.md

 ## Update solutions for hybrid update sources

-### Microsoft Endpoint Configuration Manager
+### Microsoft Configuration Manager
-Microsoft Endpoint Configuration Manager can be used to deploy updates for Microsoft 365 Apps the same way as it allows management of updates for e.g., Microsoft Windows.
+Configuration Manager can be used to deploy updates for Microsoft 365 Apps the same way as it allows management of updates for e.g., Microsoft Windows.
 By enabling the options **If software updates are not available on distribution point in current, neighbor or site boundary groups, download content from Microsoft Updates** when configuring the update deployment package, devices are allowed to fall back to Office CDN for missing sources.
-This enables admins to reduce e.g., the number of languages which need to be synchronized to distribution points.
-E.g. if certain language packs are only scarcely used, those devices will pull down the required update sources from the Office CDN, while getting the core content from a distribution point.
+This enables admins to reduce the number of for example languages which need to be synchronized to distribution points.
+If certain language packs are only scarcely deployed, those devices will pull down the required update sources from the Office CDN, while getting the core content from a distribution point.

 **Benefits**
 - Optimizes bandwidth where admins can stage the on-premises content that is required and offload content that isn't required to the CDN.
 A great example is languages.